-Other data show stark trends, too:
+Other data shows stark trends, too:

-- At the regional level, Northern California has had its worst fire season on record this year, in terms of acres burned.
+- At the regional level, northern California has had its worst fire season on record this year, in terms of acres burned.

 - Longer-term climate change, land management practices and population growth are combining to cause increased wildfire risk in California, including in highly populated areas.

 The bottom line: The 2018 fire season is a preview of what's to come as California continues to experience the effects of climate change, population growth and other trends that are raising wildfire risks year-round.
 Go deeper: